paulmandal/atak-forwarder/README.md

     * Dynamic Reporting Rate Stationary (Unreliable) to 120
     * Minimum and Maximum (Unreliable) to 60

-It will take quite a while for the first messages to be transmitted.
+It will take a while for the first messages to be transmitted.
 It is easy to miss messages if there are many markers on the map.
 When a CoT message gets sent we break it up into 200 byte chunks and then send each chunk with a 10 second gap between them, any other CoT messages during that time will be ignored.

 # Contributing